Malayanil/Breast-Cancer-Prediction/README.md

 2. Explanation of the Code

-	2.1 At first, we import the libraries needed for our Script.
+	2.1 At first, we import the libraries needed for our Script.\
-		> NumPy is needed for Array usage in the program and also conversion of DataFrames.
+		> NumPy is needed for Array usage in the program and also conversion of DataFrames.\
-		> MatPlotLib is needed for plotting Graphs between various data to find out their dependencies..
+		> MatPlotLib is needed for plotting Graphs between various data to find out their dependencies.\
-		> Pandas is needed for it's utility of using DataFrames for proper visualization and storage of datasets from CSV Files.
+		> Pandas is needed for it's utility of using DataFrames for proper visualization and storage of datasets from CSV Files.\
 		> SKLearn is needed for it's Machine Learning algorithms for data analysis.